Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 See how experts evaluate eKYC solutions

-What are the different signals you can use when performing eKYC?
+What are the different data points you can use when performing eKYC?

 In many respects, eKYC can offer businesses a fuller picture of who their customer actually is.

 That’s because eKYC can pull from a broader variety of data and signals than is typically available with traditional KYC.
-Whereas traditional KYC depends on active signals (e.g. user-submitted PII) and third-party data (e.g. watchlist reports), eKYC pairs this data with passive signals and behavioral signals that are difficult — if not impossible — to measure with manual review of physical forms and documentation.
+Whereas traditional KYC depends on active inputs (e.g., user-submitted personally identifiable information (PII)) and third-party data (e.g. watchlist reports), eKYC pairs this data with passive and behavioral points that are difficult — if not impossible — to measure with manual review of physical forms and documentation.

-Active signals are signals that are provided directly by the individual.
-Usually, active signals include information such as:
+Active inputs are signals that are provided directly by the individual.
+Usually, this includes information such as:

 • Name